Derpduck/Gang-Garrison-2/README.md

 	- This prevented KoTH maps from ever ending on empty servers
 - Fixed being instantly moved back to spectator when joining a team after being AFK
 - Fixed window position going to the top left corner when exiting fullscreen
+- Fixed superburst HUD bar appearing full when superburst is close to being fully charged